The Essence of Petri Net Gluings: Conclusion and future work

 The second involves further generalizing the notion of morphism in $\PetriS$.
 In particular, we believe that switching to a profunctorial setting may reveal some other interesting classes of morphsims which may have practical applications.

 The third direction of research involves finding a suitable graphical calculus for synchronization and identification, which does not depend on the concept of ports.
-Regarding this, it is our opinion that a graphical formalism based on \emph{optics}~\cite{Pickering2017} may be a good starting point for our investigations.
+Regarding this, it is our opinion that a graphical formalism based on \emph{optics}~\cite{Pickering2017} may be a good point to start from.